CleverCloud/doc.clever-cloud.com/administrate/metrics/overview.md

 A telegraf daemon supplies most metrics.

-Each metric is recorded as a warp10 class.
+Each metric is recorded as a Warp 10 class.
 Labels provide additional information about the VMs like instances id, organisation id, reverse proxy used.

 ##### Labels